fbpx

 Finally, we recommend A Room of One’s Own.
 This is Virginia Woolf at her most political, and the book is a feminist classic.
 In it, Woolf argues that women need their own space and income in order to create great art.
 This book is required reading for anyone interested in Virginia Woolf, feminist literature, or literary criticism.
 It’s one of Virginia Woolf’s most important works and it’s sure to spark some interesting conversations.

 Have you read any books by Virginia Woolf?
 Are any of these books or her other works on your TBR?
 What book by Virginia Woolf is your favorite?
 What books would you add to this list?
-Let us know in the comments below.
+Let us talk all about Virginia Woolf in the comments below.

 + show Comments